-On the wall of my living room hangs “five reflections for weavers” calligraphed by my grandfather, Rikizo Munehiro, recognised as “Living National Treasure” for his ikat and stripe pattern weaving technique on tsumugi -pongee silk.
+On the wall of my living room hangs “Five Reflections for Weavers” calligraphed by my grandfather, Rikizo Munehiro.
+He received the honour of being “the holder of Intangible Important Cultural Property (Living National Treasure)” in the 80s for his ikat and stripe pattern weaving technique with tsumugi-pongee silk.

 1, Place your warps vertically, your mind horizontally